 - Buy scales with heavy duty load cells.
 Thanks to the high traffic and spills common to recycling applications, stainless steel load cells are a must-have in recycling weighing.
 Load cells have to hold up over time, and in demanding applications like recycling, stainless is best – particularly in above ground, rather than pit, scales, due to frequent cleaning and maintenance needs.

 - Just like load cells, get heavy-duty cables.
 Recycling facilities are dirty, with spills and the rodents those spills inevitably attract.
 Stainless steel sheathing on cables will prevent those cables from getting chewed through, as well as protecting them from weather, spilled materials, and cuts from forklifts or other hazards.
 Protecting cables protects plant uptime.
+Find high-quality equipment at Industrial auction hub.

 - Find software designed for the task.
 Regardless of scale type, the weighing software used for recycling plants should be capable of recording multiple customers, producing reports, and printing tickets with payout amounts included.
 When a truck pulls onto the scale, the computer can automatically tally totals and print the ticket.
 This advanced software significantly shortens transaction time, helping to avoid backups.